emck-emck/command-line-hearts/README.md

 I made this program in Java specifically because I had attempted to create this once in high-school.
 I made it out of nostalgia really, and to see if I could do it better this time.
 The code can be found in the legacy folder.
 I have restored it to a working condition (it was all in a text file in my gmail) but have not modified the code.
+The Powershell and BAsh scripts have been added to make running the legacy script easier.